davidcarnahan/RepData_PeerAssessment1/README.txt

 The steps I took to answer this question were as follows:
 a.
 Reshaped the data by using the melt function.
 b.
-Create a summary dataset that gives the total steps per day.
+Created a summary dataset that gives the total steps per day.
 c.
-Graph a histogram that shows total steps per day.
+Graphed a histogram that shows total steps per day.
 d.
-Graph a rug underneath the histogram as a little garnish.
+Graphed a rug underneath the histogram as a little garnish.
 e.
-Determine mean/median.
+Determined mean/median.

 2. What is the average daily activity pattern?

 The steps I took to answer this question were as follows:
 a.
-Modify above dataset by adding back interval to the dataset.
+Modified above dataset by adding back interval to the dataset.
 b.
-Create a summary dataset that gives the average no. steps by interval.
+Created a summary dataset that gives the average no. steps by interval.
 c.
-Plot a line graph that shows average steps by interval.
+Plotted a line graph that shows average steps by interval.
 d.
-Determine the interval with the max no. of steps.
+Determined the interval with the max no. of steps.

 3. What is the impact of imputing data for the missing observations?

 The steps I took to answer this question were as follows:
 a.
-Determine the no. of observations with missing data.
+Determined the no. of observations with missing data.
 b.
-Use the mean no. steps for each interval to impute steps data for missing observations.
+Used the mean no. steps for each interval to impute steps data for missing observations.
 c.
-Create summary dataset for coming graph.
+Created summary dataset for coming graph.
 d.
-Regraph histogram to determine the potential impact of missing data.
+Graphed a histogram to determine the potential impact of missing data.
 e.
-Determine mean/median and compare to previous results in question 1.
+Determined mean/median and compare to previous results in question 1.

 4. Are there differences in activity patterns between weekdays and weekends?

 The steps I took to answer this question were as follows:
 a.
-Add a new factor variable (weekend) in order to allow for split graphs using facet.
+Added a new factor variable (weekend) in order to allow for split graphs using facet.
 b.
-Create a summary dataset around interval and weekend levels.
+Created a summary dataset around interval and weekend levels.
 c.
-Plot a second line graph that splits out average steps by interval according to weekend level (weekdays versus weekend).
+Plotted a second line graph that splits out average steps by interval according to weekend level (weekdays versus weekend).

 =======================